gregschmit/django-dcron/README.rst

 **The Problem**: Existing Django cron-related apps are not dynamic.
 To make a cronjob, the programmer has to create an entry in :code:`settings.py`, or has to write a function or class.
-This means that changes in the schedule reuqire intervention by a developer.
+This means that changes in the schedule require intervention by a developer.
 There may be cases where you want non-developers to affect when jobs are scheduled (e.g., by modifying the database via the web application).